preetam260/checkerbots/README.md

 # ♟️ Checker-bots

 An interactive **Checkers game with AI-powered bots**, built with **Python, PyQt5, and Pygame**.
-Includes heuristic and search-based strategies (`AlgoBot`, `Group1`, `Group2`) with support for
-latency measurement, simulation benchmarking, and plug-and-play bot design.
+Includes heuristic and search-based strategies (`AlgoBot`, `Group1`, `Group2`) with support for, simulation benchmarking, and plug-and-play bot design.

 ---